atzberg/mango-selm/examples/particles1/README.md

 ```
 ----

-For additional examples and information see http://mango-selm.org/
+For additional examples see the [examples folder](https://github.com/atzberg/mango-selm/tree/master/examples) or information on http://mango-selm.org/